spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/13-tracing.md

 ![SCDF Wavefront](images/SCDF-stream-tracing-wavefront-search.png)

-Push the the `Search` button and the Wavefront dashboards will show similar to the following image:
+Push the `Search` button and the Wavefront dashboards will show similar to the following image:

 ![SCDF  Tracing Wavefront](images/SCDF-stream-tracing-wavefront.png)